 The Scholarship Foundation of St. Louis, a federally qualified 501(c)(3) nonprofit organization, opens doors to higher education through direct assistance programs for students and through active participation in many aspects of the St. Louis regional community.

 - The Foundation conducts free public workshops at which students and their family members can learn more about financial aid, decipher confusing official notifications of aid eligibility and become familiar with basic principles of financial literacy.
-(For more information about Scholarship Foundation workshops see Workshops and Clinics.)
+(For more information about Scholarship Foundation workshops see Workshops and Assistance.)